yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/cutover-archive/cutover.md

 ### cutover status

 Shows the status of the cutover to the YugabyteDB database.
-Status can be "INITIATED", "NOT INITIATED", or "COMPLETED".
+Status can be INITIATED, NOT INITIATED, or COMPLETED.

 ## Syntax